frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 **Benefits**:

 Early exit loops improve efficiency by terminating as soon as a specified condition is met, thus avoiding unnecessary iterations.
 This approach helps save time, especially when the loop would otherwise continue without contributing to the result.
 This technique is particularly useful in search problems.
-By exiting the loop early when a target value is found, it can significantly enhance performance, reducing the overall execution time.
+By exiting the loop early when a target value is found, it can improve performance, reducing the overall execution time.

 _Early exit loops are highly practical, as they allow a solution to be reached without the need to examine all the data.
 By cutting down unnecessary iterations, they help reduce execution time, making them particularly useful in scenarios where a result can be determined quickly based on partial input._